elestio-examples/discourse/README.md

 Note:- It will take 3 to 5 minutes to start up after deployment..

-You can can open Discourse UI here:
+You can open Discourse UI here:

     URL: https://[CI_CD_DOMAIN]
     login: root